-In my blog post from about 3 weeks ago, I used the Solution Desirability Matrix in Quality Companion to simulate how Mitt Romney might choose his VP candidate.
+In my blog post from about 3 weeks ago, I used the Solution Desirability Matrix in Companion by Minitab to simulate how Mitt Romney might choose his VP candidate.
 This past weekend, Mitt Romney ultimately chose Paul Ryan, the Wisconsin U.S. Representative.
 In this blog, I’ll take a look at how the previous analysis fared and see what we can learn from it.

 At the time of my initial analysis, there were about 20 potential candidates and I included the top 12 in the matrix.
 The top 5 were:

 Paul Ryan came in at #4, and I’m actually pretty happy with that given the size of the field and the amount of unknowns.
 He was right up there with the top 2 consensus picks of that time.
 Also, at the time I wrote the blog, Paul Ryan wasn’t getting much buzz at all.
 In fact, I commented on my surprise that he ranked so highly.
 Fortunately, the Solution Desirability Matrix ignored my preconceived notions and it ranked Ryan as high as it did based on the assessment of all the criteria for all the candidates.

 So, why did Romney choose Paul Ryan over, say, Tim Pawlenty or Rob Portman?
 Well, I think it goes back to his criteria and how they likely changed.
 A couple of weeks ago, Romney was having a tough time.
 He was being criticized for his tenure at Bain, withholding his tax returns, dancing horses, and gaffes during his trip abroad.
 Whether you agree with these criticisms or not, they were starting to take a political toll.
 He wanted to change the conversation.